zing411/Software-Dev/README.md

 When cloning this Github Repo.

-Type "npm init -y" in your terminal
+Type "cd Software-Dev"

-Than type "npm i express"
+Than type "npm i install"

-Lastly type "npm i --save-dev nodemon" so when changes are made, you can easy restart the server.

 Use "npm run devStart" to run all the code in the server.js